Black Hole - Neutron Star and Binary Neutron Star Mergers from Population III and II stars: Methods

-Owing to the lack of direct observations of Pop.~III stars, numerous models have been proposed for their $\psi(z',Z)$.
-We adopt the star formation history derived from the semi-analytic model \textsc{a-sloth}, developed by \cite{hartwig2022} and \cite{magg2022}, which tracks individual Pop.~III and Pop.~II stars and is calibrated against a range of observables from both the local and high-redshift Universe.
-For comparison, we also estimate the MRD of BNSs and BHNSs formed from early Pop.~II stars.
-In this case, we adopt the star formation rate density of Pop.~II stars ($Z\sim10^{-5}-10^{-2}\,\rm Z_{\odot}$) by Liu et al., in prep., obtained adopting a revised version of the semi-analytic code \textsc{a-sloth} \citep{hartwig2024}.
-This version is calibrated to reproduce the metallicity -- stellar mass -- star formation rate relation of high-redshift galaxies in recent observations of the James Webb Space Telescope \citep{sarkar2025}.
+Owing to the lack of direct observations of Pop.~III stars, numerous models have been proposed for their $\psi(z',Z)$ (e.g., \citealp{jaacks2019,skinner2020,liu2020}).
+We adopted the star formation history derived from the semi-analytic code \textsc{a-sloth}, developed by \cite{hartwig2022} and \cite{magg2022}, which tracks individual Pop.~III and Pop.~II stars and is calibrated against a range of observables from both the local and high-redshift Universe.
+For comparison, we also estimated the MRD of BNSs and BHNSs formed from early Pop.~II stars.
+In this case, we adopted the star formation rate density of Pop.~II stars ($Z\sim10^{-5}-10^{-2}\,\rm Z_{\odot}$) by \cite{liu2025}, obtained adopting a revised version of the semi-analytic code \textsc{a-sloth} \citep{hartwig2024}.
+This version is calibrated to reproduce the metallicity--stellar mass--star formation rate relation of high-redshift galaxies in recent observations of the James Webb Space Telescope \citep{sarkar2025}.

-The described star formation rate densities $\psi(z',Z)$ are reported in Fig.~\ref{fig:sfrd}.
+The described star formation rate densities, $\psi(z',Z)$, are reported in Fig.~\ref{fig:sfrd}.
 The adopted models for $\psi(z',Z)$ predicted by \textsc{a-sloth} are valid for $z>4.5$.
-Therefore, it is assumed that Pop.~III and Pop.~II star formation at later epochs is negligible.
-This is supported by the finding that their star formation rate density peaks at $z \sim 10 - 15$, and has dropped by a factor of 5 - 50 by $z\sim4.5$, because of metal enrichment and re-ionization.
-We also show the uncertainty range associated with Pop.~II star formation, reflecting variations in SN-driven outflows and assumptions on the IMF (Liu et al., in prep.)
+Therefore, it is assumed that Pop.~III and early Pop.~II star formation at later epochs is negligible.
+This is supported by the finding that their star formation rate density peaks at $z \sim 10 - 15$, and has dropped by a factor of 5 - 50 by $z\sim4.5$, because of metal enrichment and reionization.
+We also show the uncertainty range associated with Pop.~II star formation, reflecting variations in SN-driven outflows and assumptions about the IMF \citep{liu2025}.